-This website provides the public with information about the Department of Defense Recovered Chemical Warfare Materiel (RCWM) Program.
-This Program establishes roles and assigns responsibilities for the oversight, coordination, management, and execution of actions involving any known or suspected chemical warfare materiel (CWM) recovered within and outside the United States; however, this website focuses on DoD’s actions to address (cleanup) munitions response sites (MRSs) known or suspected to contain CWM (referred to as CWM sites) on active DoD installations; DoD installations closed as a result of Base Realignment and Closure decisions; or on Formerly Used Defense Sites (FUDS).
+This website provides the public with information about the Recovered Chemical Warfare Materiel (RCWM) Program.
+This Program establishes roles and assigns responsibilities for the oversight, coordination, management, and execution of actions involving any munitions and certain materials of interest or RCWM recovered within the United States.

 3Rs (Recognize, Retreat, Report)